 Along the Sunshine Coast, surprise surprise, we played in more waves; visited the Bundaberg distillery and did a little more diving, this time with critically endangered Grey Nurse Sharks off Rainbow Beach.
 All pretty cool!
 Although, it was this dive trip that seriously triggered my motion sickness… I have NEVER been so sick on a boat in my life.
 That was until the next time I got on a boat…

 On wards to Fraser Island!
 It was ridiculous fun bombing around the sand dunes and dirt roads of Fraser Island in our own 4×4.
-Initially I was mighty fearful of the off road driving but by the end I was so lovin’ it!
+Initially I was mighty fearful of the off-road driving but by the end I was so lovin’ it!
 As much fun as driving around the island was, we had to stop somewhere, bring on more swimming!
-This time in the lakes and rivers, (there were stingers, sharks and currents in the sea which is why we couldn’t swim there!)
+This time in the lakes and rivers, (there were stingers, sharks and currents in the ocean so we couldn’t swim there!)
 There were other cool things to see and do around the island, the main one being a huge shipwreck on the beach…

 The mosquitoes on Fraser Island were horrific, especially so at night.
 Each evening was a race against daylight to get dinner cooked and off into our tent by dark.
 It got dark around 5:30pm – so we got some super early nights!